near-ndc/i-am-human/README.md

 List of contracts:

+- `registry`: implements the SBT Registry, documented in the [NEP-393](https://github.com/near/NEPs/pull/393/)

+Helper crates:

 - `sbt`: set of traits, events and common functions for [NEP-393](https://github.com/near/NEPs/pull/393/) SBT Standard.
-- `registry`: implements the SBT Registry, documented in the [NEP-393](https://github.com/near/NEPs/pull/393/)
+- `cost`: Common functions and constants to calculate gas and storage deposit for IAH registry calls.
+- `human_checker`: Helper contract for integration tests.
+Notably, used for `is_human_call`.

+Issuers:

+- `demo-issuer`: basic SBT Issuer: contains a list of admins who are authorized to issue SBTs.
+- `community-sbt`: Community Issuer of SBT tokens
 - `oracle`: SBT Issuer which relays on an off-chain authority signing claims for issuing SBTs.
-- `demo-issuer`: basic SBT Issuer: contains a list of admins who are authorized to issue SBTs.

 work in progress:

-- `community-sbt`: Community Issuer of SBT tokens
 - `soulbound-class`: An algebraic class of tokens to efficiently query if a user have required subset of tokens.
 - `ubi`: demo use case implementing universal basic income.